nogibjj/Jeremy_Tan_IDS706_Week2/README.md

 ## Preparation
 1. open codespaces
-2. wait for container to be built and virtual environment to be activated with requiremnts.txt installed
+2. wait for container to be built with requiremnts.txt installed

 ## Check format and test errors
 1. Format code `make format`